Skip to content

 By Rental Car from Santo Domingo

-For independent travelers, the journey starts at Las Américas International Airport (SDQ) in Santo Domingo.
+For independent travelers, the journey starts at Las Americas International Airport (SDQ) in Santo Domingo.
 Expect 5-6 hours of driving southwest via Autopista 6 de Noviembre west, then Route 44 south through spectacular coastal scenery.
-Fill your gas tank in Barahona, the last reliable fuel stop.
-The final 14 kilometers to the La Cueva boat launch is gravel but manageable in any vehicle.
+Fill your gas tank in Barahona, as it’s the last reliable fuel stop before Pedernales.

 Search for great deals on rental cars here.